mmcnally1/changelog_generator/README.md

 npm install
 npm run dev
 ```
-You can then view the site at localhost:3000.
+You can then view the site in your browser at http://localhost:3000

+A demo of this project in action is included as `demo.mp4`